Is there a way to limit the side effects of albuterol, which I take to relieve asthma attacks?

 Answers from James T C Li, M.D., Ph.D.

-More-serious — though less common — side effects include:
+Side effects that are more serious — though less common — include:

 See more Expert Answers